counternote/counternote/spec.md

 # Bases

-[Bases][bases] are a foundational element for learning and understanding Counternote.
+[Bases][bases] are foundational elements for learning and understanding Counternote.

 ## Term